ehrpg/qstar/qstar.md

 ## Third: Roll Endurance and Health

-Use your race's endurance and health dices, and your new ability rank to roll endurance and health.
+Use your race's endurance and health dice, and your new ability rank to roll endurance and health.
 Note these values on your character sheet.

 ## Fourth: Buy equipment